RVCC-CISY225-S2019/final-project-lingyixie/README.md

 The story article "Why April 1st is Fool's Day" is taking from History website (https://www.history.com/topics/holidays/april-fools-day).
 Copyright reserved to History website.

 The blog article "A Quick Look at CSS Sprites" is composed by Lingyi Xie with reference to article "CSS Sprites: What They Are, Why They’re Cool, and How To Use Them" written by Chris Coyier (https://css-tricks.com/css-sprites/).

+The Github logo link from FontAwesome (https://fontawesome.com/icons/github?style=brands), all rights reserved to Github.